TartanLlama/tartanllama.github.io/_posts/2017-03-31-writing-a-linux-debugger-registers.md

 }
 {% endhighlight %}

-And finally we'll add a simple helper to dump the contents of all registers:
+And finally we'll add a helper to dump the contents of all registers:

 {% highlight cpp %}
 void debugger::dump_registers() {